Jcamilorada/Simulador/README.md

 To run the project
 ------------------

+    1 Using maven and java command line.
-    1. mvn clean package on main project (the one with pom.xml)
+        a. mvn clean package on main project (the one with pom.xml)
-    2. java -jar /target/generated jar
+        b. java -jar /target/generated jar

+    2 Using maven
+        a. mvn spring-boot:run

 Technical Information
 ---------------------